 Phil Roe represents the First Congressional District of Tennessee.
-A resident of Johnson City serving his third term in Congress, Phil has a strong work ethic that is committed to working on behalf of the First District, Tennessee and our nation.
+A resident of Washington County serving his sixth term in Congress, Phil has a strong work ethic and is committed to working on behalf of the First District, Tennessee and our nation.

 A native of Tennessee, Phil was born on July 21, 1945 in Clarksville.
 He earned a degree in Biology with a minor in Chemistry from Austin Peay State University in 1967 and went on and to earn his Medical Degree from the University of Tennessee in 1970.
 Upon graduation, he served two years in the United States Army Medical Corps.

 Prior to serving in Congress, Phil served as the Mayor of Johnson City from 2007 to 2009 and Vice Mayor from 2003 to 2007.
-As a physician, Phil ran a successful medical practice in Johnson City for 31 years, delivering close to 5,000 babies.
+He ran a successful medical practice in Johnson City for 31 years, delivering close to 5,000 babies.
 Phil has three children - David C. Roe, John Roe, and Whitney Larkin - and is a proud grandfather.
 He and his wife Clarinda live in Jonesborough, and he is a member of Munsey United Methodist Church.